 As soon as the ratifications of two Members of the International Labour Organisation have been registered with the International Labour Office, the Director-General of the International Labour Office shall so notify all the Members of the International Labour Organisation.
-He shall likewise notify them of the registration of ratifications which may be communicated subsequently by other Members of the Organisation.
+He shall likewise notify them of the registration of the ratifications which may be communicated subsequently by other Members of the Organisation.

-Subject to the provisions of Article 12, each Member which ratifies this Convention agrees to bring the provisions of Articles 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10 into operation not later than 1 January 1929, and to take such action as may be necessary to make these provisions effective.
+Subject to the provisions of Article 11, each Member which ratifies this Convention agrees to bring the provisions of Articles 1, 2, 3, 4, 5, 6, 7, 8, and 9 into operation not later than 1 January 1929, and to take such action as may be necessary to make necessary to make these provisions effective.